mgrojo/adasearch/README.md

-This repository is dedicated to the Ada Search: custom Google search engine for the Ada/SPARK programming language.
+This repository is dedicated to the Ada Search: a custom Google search engine for the Ada/SPARK programming language, and other search engines customized for Ada.
 It contains:

 * [index.html](index.html) - Ready to deploy the HTML/JavaScript page which can
   be added to a webpage.